My daughter died in January 2014. In times of great stress like death of a family member we have to rely on God’s strength, not our own.

 God, our loving Heavenly Father, uses suffering or misfortune in our lives to prove our faith or to test our character.

 As a parent I would never push my son into the road in front of traffic, but if my son ran out into the road I would discipline him to teach him of the possible danger.
-I have purposely inflicted temporary pain on my son’s backside in order to teach him to avoid much greater pain in the future.
+I have purposely inflicted temporary pain on my son’s backside to teach him to avoid greater pain in the future.
 I am much wiser than he is.
 I can see a bigger picture.

 Sin and disobedience usually cause our suffering, but God can use it to make us stronger if we let Him.
 Character built by the Holy Spirit is different compared to our born again experience.
 Salvation is a gift.
 Character growth is built through proving: tribulation, hardships, sorrow, and trials.